 Warranties and indemnities in your licence agreement usually come into play if someone considers that their intellectual property rights are being infringed.
 If you want to stop your technology or IP sold under licence being used to build competing applications, the permitted uses will need to be well documented in the licence.

 Some intellectual property licences, such as patents, trademarks and registered designs may need to be registered at a relevant IPR registry.
 Failure to do so may mean that the transaction is ineffective against a person acquiring a conflicting interest in that IP right.

 Licensing Trade mark use

 If you are licensing a trade mark for a medium-long term period be aware that a trade mark can be revoked where it has not been used in the previous five years.
 The licence agreement itself is insufficient evidence of use – you will need evidence of turnover generated as a result of the trade mark use.
 Think about including a minimum use provision in the licence.

-Negotiating a licence can be a minefield.
-Our team of experienced negotiators help you protect your interests and avoid the trip-wires that will cause problems for you later down the line.
+Negotiating a licence can be a minefield and then comes the vital drafting or reviewing depending on who we are advising.
+Our team of experienced solicitors help you protect your interests and avoid the trip-wires that will cause problems for you later down the line.

 Kevin is a specialist IP lawyer, with 7 years post qualified experience as a solicitor.
 He deals with the full range of IP rights and advises on legal, commercial and strategic ways to protect and commercialise Intellectual Property rights.